A Volume-based Description of Transport in Incompressible Liquid Electrolytes and its Application to Ionic Liquids

-In this section, we discuss the volume-based frame defined in \cref{sec:intro_theory}, see \cref{eq:volflux,eq:volfluxconstr}.
-The rationale is similar to the CM-based description discussed in \cref{sec:mass_description}.
-The corresponding transport equations are analogous to \cref{eq:transporteq_charge,eq:transporteq_mass,eq:CMConv,eq:poisson}, with the exception of different fluxes and a different drift velocity.
-Here, we apply volume conservation, \cref{eq:volfluxconstr}, and charge conservation, $\varrho = F \sum_{\alpha=1}^\mathrm{N} z_\alpha \conc_\alpha$, to reduce our description for these fluxes.
-For this purpose, we introduce reduced molar volumes and valencies, where the corrections are due to volume ratios with respect to the first species,
+Our rationale here is similar to the CM-based description discussed in \cref{sec:mass_description}.
+The corresponding transport equations are analogous to \cref{eq:transporteq_charge,eq:transporteq_mass,eq:CMConv,eq:poisson}, with the exception of different flux densities and a different drift velocity.
+Similar to the CM-based description, we apply charge continuity, $\charge = F \sum_{\alpha=1}^\mathrm{N} z_\alpha \conc_\alpha$ and the volumetric flux constraint, \cref{eq:volfluxconstr}, to reduce our description for these flux densities.
+For this purpose, we introduce reduced quantities involving corrections due to volume ratios,